arun-kr-reddy/notes/cplusplus.md

 - - **object oriented programming:** bind together the data and the functions that operate on them so that no other part of the code can access this data except that function

 ### encapsulation
 - **encapsulation:** binding together the data and the functions that manipulate them
-- **`class`:** is a user-defined data type which holds its own data & function members which can be accessed & used by creating an instance of that class (object), class is like a blueprint for an object
+- **`class`:** is a user-defined data type which holds its own data & function members which can be accessed by creating an instance of that class (object), class is like a blueprint for an object
 `this` used as pointer to current object
-if constructor/destructor not defined explicitly then default ones (with no arguments) will be generated
+pass arguments to parametrized constructor to help initialize the object, if constructor/destructor not defined explicitly then default ones (with no arguments) will be generated
-in a parametrized constructor pass arguments to constructor to help initialize the object
+avoid setters instead set data in constructor
   ```cpp
   class someClass
   {